-The aim of this module is for you to develop a range of communication and interpersonal skills necessary to communicate and engage effectively with others including service users, colleagues and other agencies.
+The aim of this module is for students to develop a range of communication and interpersonal skills necessary to communicate and engage effectively with others including service users, colleagues and other agencies.
 Emphasis will be placed on developing the ability to communicate and engage with warmth and empathy in differing contexts, including group settings, and overcoming barriers to communication.

 It is structured to promote an introductory understanding of human physiology relevant to students of health and social care.
 The importance of structures will be examined and also what can happen when things go wrong.
 Anatomy and physiology will be studied in relation to health (and wellbeing) and disease.

 Psychological and Social Development (Adults)

 This will offer the opportunity to explore the impact on development of individual factors (such as disability or gender), events (such as abuse or loss) and context (such as beliefs or legal frameworks).
 This will also continue to look at Study Skills especially following the first round of assessment (how to make feedback feed forward).

 Psychological and Social Development (Children)

-You will be provided with a framework of theoretical and applied perspectives on the study of child and adolescent development (from birth to eighteen years) in relation to physical, psychological and social changes.
-You will also study a range of contemporary social issues, typically including self–harming; teenage pregnancy; self-image; and bullying (and the implications of social media).
+Students will have the opportunity to study a range of contemporary social issues, typically including self–harming; teenage pregnancy; self-image; and bullying (and the implications of social media).
 The impact will be assessed on not only children and young people but also their families and carers.
 This module will also utilise these topics to familiarise you with Study Skills e.g. using the Library, academic writing and all forms of academic assessment.

 Social Aspects of Health

 A variety of major sociological theories will be discussed.
-You will be supported to apply these theories to a selection of social institutions such as the family, social class and education.
-You will be introduced to the impact the family has on informal care provision in the UK, the impact social class has on health inequality in the UK and the role education plays on people’s health status.
+Students will be supported to apply these theories to a selection of social institutions such as the family, social class and education.
+Students will be introduced to the impact the family has on informal care provision in the UK, the impact social class has on health inequality in the UK and the role education plays on people’s health status.

 The Public's Health

 It outlines earlier and more recent policy influencing the provision of public health services.
 The main themes of white papers, ‘Choosing Health: Making Healthy Choices Easier’ (DH, 2004) and ‘Our health, our care, our say: a new direction for community services (DH, 2006) are explored in relation to public health service provision.

 Values, Ethics and Rights

-The aim of this module is to introduce you to the subjects of values, ethics and rights in Health and Social Care.
-You will develop an understanding of values, both personal and professional.
-You will explore ideas and discussions relating to values, including personal values, professional codes of ethics, inter-professional working practice, accountability, dominant social values, rights, organisational values and values conflict.
+Students may develop an understanding of values, both personal and professional.
+Students will have the opportunity to explore ideas and discussions relating to values, including personal values, professional codes of ethics, inter-professional working practice, accountability, dominant social values, rights, organisational values and values conflict.

 Analysing Contemporary Issues in the Media